 Accessibility is the degree to which products, devices, services, or environments are available to as many people as possible whatever their circumstances.
 Accessibility can be viewed as the ability to access and benefit from a system or entity.
 Accessibility is paramount.
 Social inclusion is not an act of charity but a fundamental human right.

 We have witnessed Linux software and distributions that have made strides to help make everyone socially inclusive.
 For example, the GNOME Accessibility Project develops open source accessibility solutions for graphical user interfaces.
 Ubuntu has an Accessibility Team that aims to make Ubuntu usable by a broad a spectrum of people as possible.
-Special mention should also go to the Vinux Project, which is a Ubuntu derived distribution optimised for the needs of blind and partially sighted users.

 There are also lots of individual software applications that offer different accessibility features.
 This article seeks to identify some of the finest open source software that is available that helps to enable individuals make full use of computer-based technology whatever their physical or sensory abilities.